jacobhood/Challonge-DotNet/CONTRIBUTING.md

 If you'd like to propose a change to Challonge-DotNet, please create an issue in this repository detailing the enhancement/fix.
 To contribute:

-1. Select/create an unassigned issue
+1. Select an unassigned issue, or create a new one
 2. Assign the issue to yourself
 3. Implement the change on your branch
 4. Submit a pull request with the issue number in the description